laanwj/etna_viv/doc/hardware.md

      possibly others.

 - Registers:
-  - N four-component float temporary registers `tX` (actual number depends on the hardware, maximum seems to be at least 64, but like with other GPUs using more registers will likely restrict the available paralellism)
+  - `N` four-component float temporary registers `tX` (actual number depends on the hardware, maximum seems to be 64 for all vivante GPUs I've encountered up until now), but like with other GPUs using more registers will likely restrict the available paralellism)
-  - 1 four-component address register `a0`
+  - `1` four-component address register `a0`

 Temporary registers are also used for shader inputs (attributes, varyings) and outputs (colors, positions).
 They are set to the input values before the shader executes, and should have the output values when the shader ends.
 If the output